huggingface/transformers/docs/source/en/model_doc/qwen2_vl.md

 ## Overview

-The Qwen2_VL is a major update to our [Qwen-VL](https://arxiv.org/pdf/2308.12966) model from the Qwen team.

 The [Qwen2_VL](https://qwenlm.github.io/blog/qwen2-vl/) is a major update to our [Qwen-VL](https://arxiv.org/pdf/2308.12966) model from the Qwen team.

 The abstract from the blog is the following: